by D. Patrick Miller

 This was my introduction to the fact that the very mention of forgiveness can spark an angry or defensive reaction.
 Around that same time I spoke to a couple groups of Chronic Fatigue Syndrome sufferers, and ran into trouble both times when I revealed that my recovery from seven years of the affliction (a relatively short period, in comparison to many others) had been accelerated by recognizing and learning to let go of a deep, chronic anger.

-I promptly received the feedback that I was suggesting what too many CFS sufferers had heard from one physician after another: that their illness was all in their head.
+I promptly received the feedback that I was suggesting what too many CFS sufferers had heard from one physician after another: that their illness was "all in their head".
 So again, I looked like part of the problem instead of the solution.
 My response was that I had learned my own illness was indeed all in my head… and all in my body, all in my heart, all in my soul.
-The medical establishment was nowhere near figuring out what was going on with CFS (and they are not much closer today, several decades later).
+Because they did not know how to look at the "whole being" who was suffering an autoimmune crisis, the medical establishment was nowhere near figuring out what was going on with CFS (and they are not much closer today, decades later).
 Thus, I was certain I would never have recovered if I had not developed a spiritual discipline that addressed all the aspects of my being at once.
 At the core of that discipline was the challenge of profound forgiveness.

 In the ensuing years I’ve spoken and conducted workshops about forgiveness many times, and never run into another haranguer.
 But I have had plenty of opportunities to observe individuals reacting to the idea of forgiveness with suspicion or outright hostility.
 Reactive attitudes vary, but there are at least three common styles:

-My enemies are real and you’re not taking them away from me.
+1. My enemies are real and you’re not taking them away from me.
 Whether one’s perceived enemies are political (liberals or conservatives, Americans or Russians, Israelis or Palestinians, Middle Eastern terrorists or Western oppressors) or personal (my ex, my parents, my siblings, the neighbors) it can be devilishly difficult to let go of the notion that someone is out to get us, and strong defenses must be maintained against all perceived enemies.
-The U.S. is awash in guns for this very reason, and has a chief executive who thinks that a giant wall is the solution to enemies encroaching from at least one direction.

 In fact, it is not unusual for individuals, groups, organizations, cultures and nations to define themselves partly by whom they defend themselves against.
 This is what I call “self-esteem by negation”, i.e., I’m clearly better and more worthy than all those who are trying to destroy me.